While spending only one day in Dublin isn’t quite enough to see all of the city, it is a long enough time to get a great impressions.

 Besides being a great historical point of interest for Dublin, Kilmainham Gaol is also home to being a shooting location for many movies for any movie buffs out there!

-St. Stephens Green
+Hang out at St. Stephens Green

 If you need a break from the city, or just looking for a beautiful place to relax, soak in the sites then take a stroll to St. Stephens Greens.
 This park is absolutely beautiful and well manicured.
 You will feel like you are completely removed from the city and have a wonderful time enjoying the beautiful 22 acres scenery and enjoy watching the local birds in the ponds.